Canada Immigration News

 Parent born in Canada?
 You’re Canadian!

 Was your mother or father born or naturalized in Canada?
-Under recent amendments to Canada's Citizenship Act, nearly all persons whose parent was born or naturalized in Canada are now Canadian citizens.
+Under the 2009 and 2015 amendments to Canada's Citizenship Act, nearly all persons whose parent was born or naturalized in Canada are now Canadian citizens.
 This is true even if your parent left Canada as a child; married an American citizen (or other non-Canadian); or became a U.S. citizen (or citizen of another country).
 There is no age limit on claiming your Canadian citizenship.
 If your parent was naturalized in Canada, the naturalization must have occurred before you were born.
-These new laws apply to the first generation born abroad.
-So if your mother...
+At the moment these laws apply only to the first generation...

 Canada announces new program for “Digital Nomads”